VijendraPandey/Backend/Day-03/readme.md

 This is a simple Notes Taking mini-project built using **Node.js** and **Express.js**.

-Currently, the project supports adding new notes through a POST request.
-The notes are stored in memory temporarily.
+Currently, the project supports adding, reading, updating, and deleting notes using REST APIs.
+The notes are stored temporarily in memory.

-In the upcoming days, the project will be enhanced with more features like:

-- Fetching the list of notes (GET)
-- Updating a note (PUT)
-- Deleting a note (DELETE)

 ---

 ## 📌 Features Implemented

 ✔ Add Notes using POST `/notes`
+✔ Get All Notes using GET `/notes`
+✔ Update a Note using PATCH `/notes/:index`
+✔ Delete a Note using DELETE `/notes/:index`

 ---